Polly Woodside

-Polly Woodside is a Belfast-built, three-masted, iron-hulled barque, preserved in Melbourne, Victoria (Australia), and forming the central feature of the South Wharf precinct.
+Polly Woodside is a three-masted, iron-hulled barque, preserved in Melbourne, Victoria, Australia, and forming the central feature of the South Wharf precinct.
 The ship was originally built in Belfast by William J. Woodside and was launched in 1885.
-Polly Woodside is typical of thousands of smaller iron barques built in the last days of sail, intended for deep water trade around the world and designed to be operated as economically as possible.
+Polly Woodside is typical of thousands of smaller iron barques built in the last days of sail, intended for deep-water trade around the world and designed to be operated as economically as possible.

 Voyages 1885–1904

 Polly Woodside was built at the north shipbuilding yard of Workman, Clark and Co, Queen's Island, Belfast during 1885, for William J. Woodside and Co.
 She was launched on 7 November 1885; the christening performed by the owner's wife, Mrs Marian ("Polly") Woodside, after whom the ship was named.
-Polly Woodside captained by Gilbert Yeates, operated as a cargo vessel carrying coal, nitrate, and wheat between British ports and the ports of South America, such as Montevideo, Valparaiso and Buenos Aires.
+Polly Woodside captained by Gilbert Yeates, operated as a cargo vessel carrying coal, nitrate and wheat between British ports and the ports of South America, such as Montevideo, Valparaíso and Buenos Aires.
 In sixteen voyages between December 1885 and August 1903 she made a number of arduous passages around Cape Horn.
-The Polly Woodside's operating crew, including master and mate was generally less than 20.
+The Polly Woodsides operating crew, including master and mate, was generally less than 20.